hop-/goconfig/README.md

 Usage:

-All config files are in config directory
+All config files are in `HOST_CONFIG_DIR` directory, default is 'config' It is using `HOST_ENV` environment variable to define the application deployment environment

 default.json:
 ```json